 Flygreen is a flight comparison site that will offset your carbon emissions when you book through them.
 Websites such as carbonfootprint and carbonfund allow you to input your flight information – they then provide options for offsetting your carbon footprint and tell you how much you need to donate in order to do so.

-Eating vegan food
+Eating vegan food – not just on holiday!

 I think it’s pretty common knowledge that eating a vegan diet is one of the best things you can do for the environment (and yourself and animals)!
 If you eat a vegan diet for a year, you will offset the carbon emissions for a long haul flight.